cellplatform/platform-0.1.0/README.md

 ### Extracting Secrets

-When setting a new developer up, to extract all secrets configuration files (eg. `.env` and other `.gitignore`-ed files that are never commited) run [msync](https://github.com/philcockfield/msync) command:
+When setting a new developer up, to extract all secrets configuration files (eg. `.env` and other `.gitignore`-ed configuration files that must never be commited) run the [msync](https://github.com/philcockfield/msync) command:

       msync hidden